 Large number of containers

 The proposed method for supporting large number of containers is to implement "virtual containers" that have no physical storage on top of one physical container.
-Virtual containers have all of the metadata of physical containers but no real storage.
+Virtual containers have all of the metadata of physical containers but no pre-allocated storage.
 Each virtual container uses the storage of its associated physical container.

 User APIs None